Who am I if I become my own source of direction, motivation and inspiration?

 I went with it, threw myself into it, thinking of him all the while, uncertainty, fear and all.

-I graduated from the intense course with many gifts.
+I graduated from the intensive course with many gifts.
 Love for myself in the state of grief, a new and very deep and treasured friendship, and tools.
 Loving, guiding tools to help navigate challenges for myself and others moving forward.

 Living in the NOW had been the unexpected outcome that Death and Grief had so generously provided me with, many months before, and NOW I had more to support me in the process.
 I embraced it all for NOW.
 In a strange way, there was a sense of relief by accepting this unplanned path.